 For guests of the country visiting during December, there are many local events and activities to explore.

-Czech Christmas Eve
+Czech Christmas Traditions

 Christmas Eve in the Czech Republic is celebrated with a grand feast.
-The featured dish is fried carp, which was purchased prior to this day and which may have been kept alive in the bathtub until ready for cooking.
+The featured dish is fried carp, which was purchased earlier and may be kept alive in the bathtub until ready for cooking.
 The Christmas tree gets decorated on Christmas Eve.
 Traditionally, the tree gets decorated with apples and sweets, as well as traditional ornaments, but modern households sometimes use commercially purchased Christmas ornaments.

-St. Mikulas, or St. Nicholas, also brings gifts, but in the beginning of December, on St. Mikulas Day.
+St. Mikulas, or St. Nicholas, also brings gifts, but at the beginning of December, on St. Mikulas Day.
 St. Mikulas is dressed like a bishop in white clothing, rather than in the red Santa suit.
 Christmas Eve may culminate with midnight mass, or the family may go to mass on Christmas Day, then enjoy the noon meal together.

 A common holiday superstition in the Czech Republic is that food and household can foretell the future of the coming year.
 To know if good or bad luck awaits, cut an apple in half and review the inside core.
 If the core shows four corners, that means that bad luck is on the way, while a five corner core translates to good fortune ahead.
 For young women that are hoping for love, tossing a shoe over a shoulder at the nearest door is the tradition—if the shoe points at the door, then marriage is in the cards.